Farama-Foundation/gym-docs/_sources/environments/classic_control/acrobot.md.txt

 Each parameter in the underlying state (`theta1`, `theta2`, and the two angular velocities) is initialized uniformly between -0.1 and 0.1.
 This means both links are pointing downwards with some initial stochasticity.

-### Episode Termination
+### Episode End

-The episode terminates if one of the following occurs:
+The episode ends if one of the following occurs:
-1. The free end reaches the target height, which is constructed as:
+1. Termination: The free end reaches the target height, which is constructed as:
 `-cos(theta1) - cos(theta2 + theta1) > 1.0`
-2. Episode length is greater than 500 (200 for v0)
+2. Truncation: Episode length is greater than 500 (200 for v0)

 ### Arguments